Dr. Philip Alperson, Senior Fellow

 The 5th International Conference on Vietnamese Studies: Sustainable Development in the Context of Global Change, Vietnam National University, at National Convention Center, Hanoi, Vietnam.

-August 11, 2016: A contribution to teaching Vietnamese music: Key notes in context and pitch contour map, with Dr. Ngô Thanh Nhàn for ICESI 2016 International Conference on Education and Social Integration at Tôn Đức Thắng University, Hồ Chí Minh City, Vietnam.
+August 11, 2016: A contribution to teaching Vietnamese music: Key notes in context and pitch contour map, with Dr. Ngô Thanh Nhàn, Proceedings of the ICESI 2016 International Conference on Education and Social Integration, pp. 144-156, ISBN 978-0-9945391-0-6, organized by the Temple Center for Vietnamese Philosophy, Culture & Society and Tôn Đức Thắng University, Hồ Chí Minh City, Vietnam.

 Visiting Fulbright scholar Dr. Trần Hàn Giang (2006 - 2007)